Kenny15200/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Write a function that searches a string for any of a set of bytes.
+Write a function that sets the value of a pointer to a char.